- Weight: 155.6

 Chef AJ goes to the True North Fasting Center every year, but she never fasts because she feels it is dangerous for her as a food addict.
 She just eats lots of healthy low-fat vegan foods and enjoys the community.

 Jon McMahon is a great example of this rebound effect.
-He went to True North Fasting Center in Santa Rosa and didn’t eat for 30 days.
+He went to the True North Fasting Center in Santa Rosa and didn’t eat for 30 days.
 Then he rebounded hard and gained all the weight back plus some.
 He had type 2 diabetes and was a chronic junk food junkie eating the worst kinds of fast foods.
 He almost lost his feet because he didn’t feel them when he burned them from sitting too close to a campfire.

 Jon made an incredible documentary showing his health crisis and interviewed lots of specialists in weight loss and nutrition.
 Then he went back to True North again and really learned to refeed himself properly and finally lost the weight and got on a healthy diet for good.